 Be aware that it can be legal in many US states for their US citizen resident members of the public to openly carry certain firearms in public.

-Information and advice provided by United States authorities on what to do if you are caught in an active shooter incident can be found on the
+Information and advice provided by US authorities on what to do if you are caught in an active shooter incident can be found on the

 Department of Homeland Security website.